asafambar/jfrog-cli/documentation/CLI-for-JFrog-Curation.md

 For more information on JFrog Curation and how to set it up, see the JFrog Curation general documentation at https://jfrog.com/help.

 JFrog Curation requires [Xray version 3.78.9](https://jfrog.com/help/r/jfrog-release-information/xray-3.78.9) and above, and [Artifactory version 7.63.5](https://jfrog.com/help/r/jfrog-release-information/artifactory-7.63) and above.
-It also requires Enterprise X and Enterprise + subscriptions.
+It also requires Enterprise X or Enterprise+ subscription.

 ---